For youth basketball coaches grades 1-8

 • You do not need a different personality.
 You need a framework you can actually carry into the gym.

 Matt Farrell has coached players who've gone on to play in the NBA.
-But that's not why this book is for you.

 It's because he's learned what actually matters at every level, and why he has spent years bringing that back into the gym on Tuesday night with 8-year-olds.
 The coaching tree runs through Brian Gregory to Tom Izzo.
 The philosophy runs through ordinary practices, where the work is smaller, slower, and far more personal.

 The claim of this book is simple: the same three words -- Effort.
 Joy.
 Growth -- work for six-year-olds, middle-school players, and the world's best professionals.
-He lives in Dayton, Ohio, where he, among other things, is coaching his son.

 The Framework Preview